Anna Kournikova or Cookies and Cream mini Pavlovas. Bad joke, I know, but it was all that I could come up with today!

 A Pavlova is a meringue dessert with a crisp crust and a soft, light inside.
 It is traditionally served with whipped cream and fruit.
-However, many variations have been done over the years which include chocolate ones or the one I created.
+However, many variations have been done over the years such as the one I made.

 It is a popular dessert and part of the national cuisine of New Zealand and Australia.
-Anna Pavlova was a Ballerina and this meringue was named in honor of her during her tours to both of these countries in the 1920’s.
-Apparently the two nations are still fighting over who created it!
+Anna Pavlova was a Ballerina during the early 1920's and this meringue was named in honor of her.
+Apparently, the two nations are still fighting over who created the dessert!

 They can continue to fight and I will continue to make it because it is marvelous!
 My kids were pleasantly surprised at the texture and compared it to a marshmallow!
-I love meringue desserts and how light they are, but there is a striking comparison to the freeze dried food that astronauts take to space!
+I love meringue desserts and how light they are.
+In addition, the pavlova texture is similar to freeze dried desserts that are becoming increasingly popular.

 What is the Different between a Pavlova and a Meringue?